openfaas/openfaas.github.io/_posts/2020-02-14-swag-store-launch.md

 ![sponsors](/images/2020-swag-store/sponsors-logos.png)

 Become a sponsor of openfaas.com and connect your brand to one of the fastest-growing developer communities with over 20k GitHub stars and dozens of well-known end-users.
-Find out more in the [Sponsorship prospectus](https://github.com/openfaas/faas/blob/master/BACKERS.md).
+Find out more in the [support and sponsorship packages](https://openfaas.com/support).

 Email [sales@openfaas.com](mailto:sales@openfaas.com) to ask about how to sponsor by invoice through OpenFaaS Ltd.